Nick-Adams-81/Nick-Adams-81/README.md

  <h3 align="center">  Hi there, my name is Nick👋</h3>

-- 🔭 I’m currently working on the TCH Spreadsheet, i'm using Java/Spring for the backend and JavaScript for the front end calculations.
+- 🔭 I’m currently working on Big-O notation, Data Structures, and Algorithms in Java.
 -  🌱 I’m also working on learning C#.